padarom/pca-one/docs/README.md

   - accumulator
   - program counter
   - stack pointer (8 bit) - _preceeded by a constant 01<sub>16</sub> byte to allow for a 256 byte long stack from 0100<sub>16</sub> to 01FF<sub>16</sub>_

-### Programming
-Programming a 16-bit computer by hand (as in manually entering every single bit into every single address of the RAM) is going to be quite tedious.
-As such the PCA One is going to include a programming interface built with a WiFi-enabled Arduino to allow me to write assembly code on my computer and direct the arduino to write the compiled program directly to RAM.

-At the same time it is possible to manually put data into the RAM and step through the execution manually.

 ### How this project came to be
 I've been fascinated with digital electronics and computers forever, but besides a couple of smaller arduino based projects I haven't done a lot of electronics in my spare time.
 Instead I've been a programmer for almost a decade, telling already built computers what they're supposed to do.